Bendix aircraft transmitter TA 12.

 Transmitter/receiver TR 9-F

 The TR 9 is the pre war wellknown sender receiver.
-Although the type 9 F is was used in the bigger aircrafts like Lancaster bomber etc. for communication between the airfieldtower and the aircraft or in close distance to other ones.
-For fighter planes, the TR9 D is used, some slightly different.
+Although the type 9 F is was used in the bigger aircrafts like the early Lancaster bomber etc. for communication between the airfieldtower and the aircraft or in close distance to others.
+The TR9 D is slightly different.
 It was fully remote controlled bij bowden cables.
+The TR 9 (D) were used in the Spitfire and Hurricane.

-In the Lancaster, the TR9 F was positioned under the navigator table.
+In the first early Lancasters, the TR9 F was positioned under the navigator table.
+And was used by the pilot for communication between airfield tower or between the squadron airplanes.

 In the TR9D, the receiver type R1120 and the transmitter type T1119 is used, while in the TR9F the receiver type R 1139 and transmitter type T 1138.
-The receivers have the same schematic, but the transmitter have different schematic.
+The receivers have the same schematic, but the transmitter has a different schematic.
 It is the internal connection I/C which is in the T 1138 is not connected, while in the T 1119 is.
 The I/C connector is an extra connection to input of the 3-stage audio amplifier in the receiver.
-In the T 1119 transmitter it is cinnected to the external mic .
+In the T 1119 transmitter the I/C is connected to the external mic .
 So in the TR 9 D the 3-stage audioamplifier can be used also as an intercommunication amplifier.

 In the T 1138 transmitter the external mic is connected to the micc transformer V3.
 This external mic connection can be connected externally to an A 1134 intercom amplifier acting as a preamplifier for an dynamic microphone.
 This for modulating the transmitter in mode A3 (anode/screen modulation).